-These guys aren’t the “prettiest” dog in the world, there are plenty of traits about these guys which to many make them a much better choice than some of our “fancier” dog breeds that are available.
+These guys aren’t the “prettiest” dogs in the world; there are plenty of traits about these guys, which to many, make them a much better choice than some of our “fancier” dog breeds that are available.

 This hound is one of the best hunting dogs out there.
 After all, he is being called an Otterhound for nothing!
-Which is why it shouldn’t surprise you to learn that most Otterhounds are good at hunting.
-In fact, Otterhounds have a very powerful sense of smell which makes them very good at tracking the prey whether that be an actual otter or some other type of critter.
+This is why it shouldn’t surprise you that most Otterhounds are good at hunting.
+Otterhounds have a compelling sense of smell, making them very good at tracking their prey, whether an actual otter or some other type of critter.

-These guys are also very cheerful and enthusiastic which makes them an ideal choice for any family looking for a good family dog.
+These guys are also very cheerful and enthusiastic, making them an ideal choice for any family looking for a good dog.
 He is calm and composed at most times and has a stable temperament.
-The Otterhound is certainly not one of those dog breeds that get aggressive or are shy by nature.
+The Otterhound is undoubtedly not one of those dog breeds that get aggressive or shy by nature.
 He is friendly and good-natured and wags his tail at everyone.
 He is such a sweet dog and makes for an excellent companion dog.

-Sadly, the Otterhound is also one of the Endangered Dog Breeds that exists today simply because they were originally bred for otter hunting a skill that is not only not us use much more but is also illegal in most if not all countries.
-As a result, many UK and American breeders have simply stopped breeding these guys which has led to a serious decline in their numbers.
+Sadly, the Otterhound is also one of the Endangered Dog Breeds that exists today simply because they were initially bred for otter hunting, a skill that is not only not used much more but is also illegal in most if not all, countries.
+As a result, many UK and American breeders have stopped breeding these guys, leading to a severe decline in their numbers.

-Many breeders have begun to take a new “special interest” in the Otterhound dog breed choosing to “repurposed” them as therapy dogs or companion dogs.
+Many breeders have begun to take a new “special interest” in the Otterhound dog breed choosing to “repurpose” them as therapy or companion dogs.
 Their laid-back nature causes them to have a calming influence on their owners.

 Which is great, but is he the one for you?

 Well, that depends, and it’s why we decided to write this article all about the Otterhound dog breed.
-This way if you ever get an opportunity to actually own one, you’ll know beforehand if it’s going to be a good fit for you.
+This way, if you ever get an opportunity to own one, you’ll know beforehand if it will be a good fit for you.